Auld Lang Syne Meaning, Song Lyrics, Tradition

-What does Auld Lang Syne mean and why do we sing it on New Year’s Eve?
+What does Auld Lang Syne mean?
+Why do we sing it on New Year’s Eve?
+Where did the song originate?

 “The following song, an old song, of the olden times, and which has never been in print, nor even in manuscript until I took it down from an old man,” wrote Burns to the Scots Musical Museum.